 CSci 157 - Final Review

-The final exam is comprehensive; the course builds on the fundamentals presented in lecture and the text, so there may be questions about topics covered on previous exams and questions on other topics which use them:
+The final exam is comprehensive, building on the fundamentals covered in Exams 1 and 2, so there may be questions about topics covered on those exams and other topics which use them:

 Examples from lecture, in-class exercises, homeworks, labs, and the text will figure in the exam.